RationAI/xopat/plugins/README.md

 appendToMainMenuExtended(title, titleHtml, html, hiddenHtml, id, pluginId);
 $(`#${id}`).addClass("loading");
 ````
+And remove it after you are done.
+In fact, do not be shy and open `assets/custom.css`
+file to see pre-defined classes for uniform UI (button hovering, error message containers and more).

 ---
-It is a good idea to perform most of the initialization bussiness logic in `pluginReady()` function, rather than constructor.
-Use the constructor to initialize your objects, add your UI to the main panel etc.
----
 Use
 ````JavaScript
 let html = `<button class="btn" onclick="${this.id}.myPluginRootClassMethod();">Click me</button>`;
 ````
 to call your plugin's methods from the UI.
 Alternatively, fetch your element by it's ID and add
-the event programmatically. `this.id` should be set (by the API design) to your plugin ID, as registered in
+the event programmatically. `this.id` should be set (automatically) to your plugin ID, as called
-the `include.json` file.
+with: `addPlugin(...)`.

 ### Styling with CSS
-If you want to use CSS, please, first rely on _Primer CSS_ bootstrap (https://primer.style/css) using class styling.
+If you want to use CSS, please, first rely on _Primer CSS_ bootstrap (https://primer.style/css) using class styling
+and `assets/custom.css` pre-defined classes.

-If you need your own CSS file anyway, you can create in your plugin root directory `style.css` - this file will be
+If you need your own CSS file anyway, you can create in your plugin root directory file `style.css` - it will be
 automatically included.